 To do so here is the step-by-step tutorial ~

 Most Outlook users enter the date, time, or both manually in the subject line, which is hectic to enter every time.

 Auto insert today’s date in the outlook subject line brings professionalism & perfection to your work.

 - Step 1 – Open Outlook >> Home Tab >> New Mail >> Developer >> Click Developer Tab

 - Step 2 – This step walks you through another page with multiple options, in this scenario click right to the Subject box, and select the properties.

-- Step 3 – Properties dialog box pops up, click to value tab, find Initial value, type Date () click the OK button, If you like to mention the time you need to type Now () in the Edit box, that will automatically enter the current time into your subject line.
+- Step 3 – The properties dialog box pops up, click on the value tab, find the Initial value, type Date () click the OK button, if you like to mention the time you need to type Now () in the Edit box, which will automatically enter the current time into your subject line.

-- Step 4 – The next step is to save the page, Click the Publish >> Publish form as on the developer tab.
+- Step 4 – The next step is to save the page, Click the Publish >> Publish form on the developer tab.

 - Step 5 – Enter the name of the file in the display name and click publish.

 That’s the end of part I, you have created the customized message board which allows you to insert the current date or time for creating a new message.